 Which means that as a small business owner you’ll have to give presentations about your work.
 Awesome, brilliant, and intriguing presentations of your work.

-Whether you’re presenting a proposal to prospective clients, presenting the results of your work at a professional conference, or presenting before a panel of potential investors, your goal remains the same: to inspire your audience.
-Inspire trust in them regarding your work that'll lead to action you can transform into income for your business.
+Whether you’re presenting a proposal to prospective clients, presenting the results of your work at a professional conference, or presenting before a panel of potential investors, your goal remains the same.
+Inspire your audience.
+Inspire trust for your work that'll lead to action you can transform into income for your business.

 What makes for an inspirational presentation versus one that puts everyone to sleep?